CDC Financial Services Inc logo

 • Limited transparency about processing timelines, approval rates, or competitive pricing

-• Website lacks details on FHA, VA, jumbo, or specialized mortgage programs offered
+• Website lacks details on FHA, VA, jumbo, or listed mortgage programs offered

 Frequently Asked Questions

-How long does CDC Financial Services Inc take to show results?
+How does CDC Financial Services Inc compare to similar companies?

-CDC Financial Group is best suited for Colorado borrowers who value personalized service and local expertise, particularly those referred through builder or realtor channels.
+CDC Financial Group is best suited for Colorado borrowers who value personalized service and local experience context, particularly those referred through builder or realtor channels.
 Main caveat: the website lacks transparency on specific products, rates, and digital capabilities—direct contact is necessary to evaluate competitive positioning and loan options.

 • Colorado residents seeking personalized mortgage service from established local professionals